georgetown-analytics/DC-Bikeshare/DIRECTORY.md

 ├── README.md          <- The top-level README for our Capstone project results.
 ├── DICTIONARY.md      <- The data dictionary.
 ├── DIRECTORY.md       <- The directory and sub-directory structure.
+├── archive            <- Scripts archives as not to be included in final script ecosystem │
 ├── database           <- Scripts to build the final database to be used for Machine Learning │                         and Exploratory Plots
 │